Amber-Jade Sanderson: Abortion

 In response to the United States overturning Roe v.
 Wade in June 2022, Sanderson stated that Western Australia's abortion laws were "outdated" and "probably not a model that’s fit for purpose now", but did not commit to changing them.
 At the time, women seeking an abortion after 20 weeks had to see an ethics panel consisting of six medical practitioners, two of whom must agree that either the mother or fetus has a severe medical condition that justifies the procedure.
 This caused many women to travel interstate to get an abortion.
 Other issues included that there were only two abortion service providers in the state and the high cost of the procedure.
+In November 2022, she announced that the government would decriminalise abortion and undertake a four-week consultation period to see how abortion laws could change.
+Potential changes included increasing the gestational age limit from 20 weeks to 24, removing the need to get a referral from a GP, and modifying mandatory counselling requirements.